custom-cards/button-card/README.md

 ```

+### Configuration with states
-Input select card with select next service and custom color for states.
+Input select card with select next service and custom color and icon for states.
+In the example below the icon `mdi:cube-outline` will be used when value is `sleeping` and `mdi:cube` in other cases.

 ![cube](examples/cube.png)